 A feature of this text is an emphasis on real engineering problems as examples and exercises.
 Thus, Chapter 1 has somewhat greater scope and detail than the introductory chapters found in most similar texts.
 With the additional material, more realistic problems can be treated, both in Chapter 1 and in subsequent chapters.
 In particular, conduction problems in Chapters 2 and 3 have more realistic convection and radiation boundary conditions.
-Convective heat transfer coefficients for flow over tube bundles in Chapter 4 are calculated in the appropriate context of a heat exchanger.
-Similarly, condensation heat transfer coefficients in Chapter 7 can be discussed in the context of condenser performance.
 Throughout the text are exercises that require application of the first law to engineering systems, for it is always the consequences of a heat transfer process that motivate the engineer's concern with the subject.